Kiwis Count - Service Satisfaction

-The content of Table 1 identifies the SQS score for each sector in the survey.
-There are three sectors (Environment, Culture & Recreation, Citizenship, Passports & Border and Transport) that out perform all other.
+The content of Table 2 identifies the SQS score for each sector that is investigated in the survey.
+There are three sectors (Environment, Culture & Recreation, Citizenship, Passports & Border and Transport) that out perform all others.

 Satisfaction with most recent service interaction

 Another way of measuring overall satisfaction is asking respondents about their satisfaction with their most recent service interaction – this is also how trust based on personal experience is measured.
 Overall satisfaction using this measure remains strong, at 78%, slightly up from last year.
 While this is slightly lower than in 2015, it is five percentage points higher than the overall satisfaction score in 2012.
 Figure 11 illustrates the trend in satisfaction with the most recent service interaction.